kerthcet/homepage/themes/smigle/site/content/posts/principles_i_learned_my_life.md

 pinned: true
 ---

-10 principles I've learned in my life -- continuously updating.
-No particular order.
+10 principles I’ve learned in my life — continuously updated.
+No particular order, and not meant to teach — just sharing my experience.

 1. Less is more (minimalism).
 Knowing what not to do is just as important as the opposite.